skyvers/Aged-care/readme.md

 | State            | Text      |
 | Facility manager | Associate |

-This document will follow the same steps we followed for Patient document.
+This document will follow the same steps we followed for Resident document.
 It will look like as below:

 ![Facility attributes](doc_src_img/chapter1/8.jpg "Facility attributes")

 #### 3. Define Assessments Document and it's attributes:

-The Assessment document will contain information about all the care assessments related to each patient.
+The Assessment document will contain information about all the care assessments related to each resident.

 The attributes for Assessments document as below: